gaurav1780/comp1010practicalClassMaterial/week 04 - classes and objects 1/practicalClassesObjects1.md

 For rules applicable to **all** assignment and weekly submissions, check iLearn.
 Time limit on execution: 5 seconds

-Make the submission by dragging the following files from package explorer into "Week 4 submission" by **Sunday 22st August, 21:00**.
+Make the submission by dragging the following files from package explorer into "Week 4 submission" by **5pm (17:00:00), Sunday 20th March Sydney Time**.
 Only submit the files in which you finish one or more functions.

 1. CarTrip.java
 2. Job.java